 |Publications Meetings The Profession Membership Programs Math Samplings Policy & Advocacy In the News About the AMS|

-Who Wants to Be a Mathematician National Contest
+The National Who Wants to Be a Mathematician

-The qualifiers for the 2014 national contest, which will take place on January 16 in Baltimore at the 2014 Joint Mathematics Meetings, are:
+The 10 semifinalists for the 2014 national contest, which took place on January 16 in Baltimore at the 2014 Joint Mathematics Meetings, are:

 The top prize in the contest is $5000 for the student and $5000 for the math department at his or her school.
 There is no fee to participate.
+Qualifying for the 2015 contest will be in early September (2014).
+Teachers who would like their students to participate should send an email to paoffice at ams dot org with the subject line National WWTBAM.
+Include in the email your name, school, and courses taught.
 Good luck to you and your students!

-In addition to the cash prizes in the national contest, there are also prizes donated by: Texas Instruments, Maplesoft Inc., John Wiley & Sons, and the AMS.
+In addition to the cash prizes in the national contest, there are also prizes donated by: our technoloby sponsor Maplesoft Inc., Texas Instruments, John Wiley & Sons, and the AMS.
 The game is a program of the AMS Public Awareness Office and was developed by Mike Breen (AMS Public Awareness Officer) and Bill Butterworth (DePaul University ).